Effective Supply Chain Management

 Many organisations favour a comply or die approach to vendor selection, using lengthy standard questionnaires to establish information security credibility.
 These may describe technical and operational processes but do little to demonstrate they are being effective.

-An externally accredited ISO 27001 offers those assurances, although SME partners have struggled with the financial and administrative burden of compliance in the past and this has placed them at a disadvantage.
+An externally accreditedoffers those assurances, although SME partners have struggled with the financial and administrative burden of compliance in the past and this has placed them at a disadvantage.

 That is, until ISMS.online, a secure cloud software solution which makes effective information security management more cost-effective and easier to achieve than previous traditional methods.